Ryan Hreljac

-Personal life
+Early life and education

 Hreljac is the son of Susan and Mark Hreljac of Kemptville, Ontario.
 He has three brothers: Keegan, Jordan and Jimmy.
 Jimmy Akana was Hreljac's first pen pal from Uganda.
 Jimmy's parents disappeared during the country's civil war and he was raised by an aunt.
 He used to get up at midnight so that he could fetch water for his aunt before school.
 The two boys met during Hreljac's visit in 2000 to the Angolo Primary School in Uganda, where the first well that he funded was drilled.
 Jimmy was later abducted by a rebel group, Lord's Resistance Army, and then escaped to the home of an aid worker.
 The Hreljac family paid for his schooling for a couple of years and then brought him to Canada.
+The brothers both graduated from high school in June 2000.
 Ryan's family adopted Jimmy, and he became a Canadian citizen in 2007.

-The brothers both graduated from high school in June 2000.
 After his graduation from St. Michael's Catholic High School in Kemptville, Ontario, Hreljac graduated in 2013 from University of King's College in Halifax, Nova Scotia; his field of study was International Development and Political Science.
-Hreljac was employed by Youth Ottawa, a nongovernmental organization after he graduated in 2013.
-About 20 people sit on the Ottawa Youth Engagement Committee to represent the interests of young people in the capital city's politics.
+Hreljac was employed by Youth Ottawa, a nongovernmental organization, after he graduated in 2013.